jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX Hackintosh Laptop

-This is an OpenCore 0.6.5 install for MacOS Big Sur 11.1.
+This is an OpenCore 0.8.9 install for macOS Ventura 13.3.
 This build is a triple boot, Big Sur, Windows 10 and Ubuntu build.

 ### MSI GL72M 7RDX Laptop
 | :computer: Specifications | :thumbsup: Functioning Components | :no_entry: Non-Functioning Components |